Foreign relations of Russia

 Another major trend has been Eurasianism, a school of thought that emerged during the early 20th century.
 Eurasianists assert that Russia is composed of Slavic, Turkic and Asiatic cultures and equates Liberalism with Eurocentric imperialism.
-One of the earliest ideologues of Eurasianism was the Russian historian Nikolai Trubetzkoy, who denounced the Europhilic Czar Peter I and advocated Russian embracal of the Asiatic "legacy of Chinggis Khan" to establish a trans-continental Eurasian state.
+One of the earliest ideologues of Eurasianism was the Russian historian Nikolai Trubetzkoy, who denounced the Europhilic Czar Peter I and advocated Russian embrace of the Asiatic "legacy of Chinggis Khan" to establish a trans-continental Eurasian state.
 Following the collapse of Soviet Union, Eurasianism gained public ascendency through the writings of philosopher Aleksandr Dugin and has become the official ideological policy under the government of Vladimir Putin.
 (Note: Sources:)

 Vladimir Putin held the presidency from January 2000 to May 2008, and again from May 2012 to the present.
 Under Putin, Russia has engaged in several notable conflicts, including against the neighboring country of Ukraine.
 He recognized the independence of Donetsk and Luhansk within that country.
-Relations with the United States in particular have sharply deteriorated between 2001 and 2022, with the Kremlin blaming U.S. involvement in the Middle East and countries bordering Russia.
+Relations with the United States in particular have sharply deteriorated between 2001 and 2022, with the Kremlin blaming US involvement in the Middle East and countries bordering Russia.
 Relations with the European Union became hostile after Russia's 2014 annexation of Crimea from Ukraine.

-On February 24, 2022, Russia launched an invasion of Ukraine, prompting the imposition of substantial economic and political sanctions by the European Union, the United Kingdom, the United States, Canada, Japan, and other countries.
-The Russian government now has a specified "Unfriendly Countries List" which indicates those countries with which relations are now strained (or non-existent).
-Despite deteriorating relations with the Western world since the invasion of Ukraine, Russia still maintains support and strong relations with some countries, such as China, India, Belarus, Iran, Cuba, Venezuela, Nicaragua, North Korea, Myanmar, Eritrea, Mali, Central African Republic, Zimbabwe, Burkina Faso, Burundi, Iraq, Libya, Palestine, and Niger.
-Russia also has strong support from the Houthis in Yemen.
+On 24 February 2022, Russia invaded Ukraine, prompting the imposition of substantial economic and political sanctions by the western bloc, led by the EU, UK & USA.
+The Russian government now has a specified "Unfriendly Countries List" which indicates countries with which relations are now strained (or non-existent).
+At present, Russia has no diplomatic relations with Ukraine (since 2022) due to the ongoing Russo-Ukrainian war.
+Russia also has no diplomatic relations with Georgia (since 2008), Bhutan, the Federated States of Micronesia (since 2022) and the Solomon Islands.

-Russia also maintains positive relations with countries that have been described as "Russia-leaning" according to The Economist.
-These countries include Algeria, Afghanistan, Kazakhstan, Kyrgyzstan, Tajikistan, Pakistan, Ethiopia, Sudan, and Uganda.
-Russia also maintains positive relations with countries considered neutral on the world stage such as Brazil, Honduras, Bangladesh, India, Turkmenistan and Uzbekistan.
-With countries traditionally considered Western aligned, Russia maintains positive relations with Hungary, Serbia, Slovakia, Azerbaijan, Turkey, Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, Egypt, Jordan, Morocco, Armenia and the United Arab Emirates.
+Since the start of the Russo-Ukrainian war, Russian relations with the western camp (the United States & its allies) have significantly deteriorated.
+Russia's relations with the European Union, Japan, USA, Canada, UK & Australia have been the most impacted since 2014.
+In recent years, formerly strong relations with Armenia, Montenegro, Azerbaijan, South Korea, Israel, Bulgaria & Moldova have worsened.
+On the other hand, Russia still maintains strong friendly relations with nations from the Global South, especially those from Asia & Africa.
+Russia tends to have strong ties with countries that stand against US-led positions, although India, Kazakhstan, Brazil & Vietnam are major exceptions.

+Key Russian allies/partners include Belarus, China, India, Mongolia, DPRK, Kazakhstan, Eritrea, Kyrgyzstan, Iran, Vietnam, Burkina Faso, Tajikistan, Brazil, Myanmar, Cuba, Mali & Nicaragua.
+The Houthis in Yemen also have strong ties with the Russian Federation.
+Other nations such as Egypt, Syria, Serbia, Uzbekistan, Bahrain, Turkey, Iraq, Kuwait, Honduras, Turkmenistan, Laos & Algeria also hold friendly relations with Russia.